INTRODUCTION

 Interviewing stakeholders made a few things stick out:

-- Customer Success needed a solution that would not require training or much support.
+• Customer Success needed a solution that would not require training or much support.
 The task of inputting the package data was usually assigned to contractors or grunt workers with high turn over.

-“There’s no way we can go with just one format.
-We need to have to have the flexibility to do it in tabular or paragraph form.“
+There’s no way we can go with just one format.
+We need the flexibility to do it in tabular, paragraph form or both

-SMARTLABEL® WIREFRAMES
+SMARTLABEL WIREFRAMES

 There are no regulations around pet allergies so we thought we could replace the Allergens tab from the people food template with a new pet food tab called Feeding Instructions and leave the Guaranteed Analysis by itself on the Nutrition tab.
 This is exactly the high-profile location this information deserves.